OODA Orient: the 2nd O in Acronym is the Beginning of Mindset

 • Because Varg Freeborn’s second book, Beyond OODA: Developing the Orientation for Deception, Conflict, and Violence has been released, and that “2nd O” is just one of the many aspects of self-defense it addresses.

 Beyond OODA is Varg’s follow-up to the best-selling Violence of Mind.
 Where VoM was a broad spectrum guide to violence and the preparation for it, Beyond OODA is a deep dive into the topics of orientation, violence mindset, perception management, deception, concealment, criminal behavior, and more.

 I haven’t finished reading the entire book (as of this writing) but thus far it has been a superb and sobering read.
 I picked the 2nd O topic because Chapter 10 (Mindset) had a particular impact on me, and not just me.
 Consider this screenshot of a message to Freeborn from John Richards:

 The significance of the OODA loop is obviously a gestalt of all four factors (Observe, Orient, Decide, Act), but Orient is arguably the most important one, not least because it’s the one you’re best able to hone before an Event.
 You won’t observe “it” until “it” happens, but you can prepare yourself mentally, emotionally, and physically for your response to that observation ahead of time.
 This then segues into your DnA.

 ^^ That made sense in my head.
 Apologies if I bungled it.

 OODA: Observe, Orient, Decide Act

 It’s not an antiquated and prejudicial reference to something Asian, as a couple of outraged social media commenters somehow contrived to interpret.
-Orient, in this case, has a directional context.
+Orient, in this case, has a percipient, directional context.

-Orientation is the foundation of mindset.
+If Orientation is the foundation of mindset, what is Orientation?

 It is also critical that you apply the two-way principle here: what governs you is what also governs the enemy.
 They have an orientation as well, that is built by the same components.”